ruslo/CGold/docs/first-step/minimal-example.rst

 foo.cpp
 ~~~~~~~

-Explanation of the ``foo.cpp`` content is out of scope of this document so will
+Explanation of the ``foo.cpp`` content is out of the scope of this document, so it will
 be skipped.

 CMakeLists.txt
 ~~~~~~~~~~~~~~

-First line of ``CMakeLists.txt`` is a comment and will be ignored:
+The first line of ``CMakeLists.txt`` is a comment and will be ignored:

 .. literalinclude:: /examples/minimal-example/CMakeLists.txt
   :language: cmake
   :emphasize-lines: 1

-Next line tell us about ``CMake`` version for which this file is written:
+The next line tells us about the ``CMake`` version for which this file is written:

 .. literalinclude:: /examples/minimal-example/CMakeLists.txt
   :language: cmake